What Business Challenges Does the Cloud Solve?

 Adoption of Cloud Computing for Business Operations

 An essential part of the cloud business strategy is the optimization of business operations.
-Historically, back-office systems, applications, and organization were separate.
+Historically, back-office systems, applications, and organizations were separate.
 Some of these systems eventually unified when organizations adopted enterprise resource planning (ERP) tools.
 Oracle, SAP, and Microsoft are examples of ERP software providers.

 Many of these ERP systems leverage cloud platforms.
 ERP helps provide a unified platform for manufacturing, supply chains, human resources, accounting, and inventory control.
-It also simultaneously helps organizations improve their application performance issues and management of compliance regulations.
+It also helps organizations improve their application performance issues and management of compliance regulations.
 Organizations dispersed globally need to ensure security and access to the ERP by their employees, business partners, and suppliers.

 Previously, attempting to deploy an ERP system within an internal data center required expensive access control, cybersecurity, and costly infrastructure.
 These legacy deployments also became more expensive as organizations demanded a secondary locale with identical systems for disaster recovery, QA, and staging for new applications.
 By leveraging a multi-cloud deployment, organizations can enable capabilities faster and at a much lower cost.